ContestedWheel/Some-BD-Tutorials/README.md

 **Looking for my custom command and eval tutorials?
 I have moved them [here](https://github.com/ContestedWheel/EvalEvalEval-BD) so that it's easier to manage.**

-To go to the tutorials, click "Wiki" or [click this blue text.](https://github.com/ContestedWheel/Some-BD-Tutorials/wiki)
+To go to the tutorials, click "Wiki" or [here.](https://github.com/ContestedWheel/Some-BD-Tutorials/wiki)

 ## Discord server